| CloserLook > Romans > Romans 2:17 to 3:20 |

 end, He couldn't say that about David's son --- "For it came to pass, when Solomon was old, that his wives turned

-So Christian, "Keep thy heart with all diligence; for out of it are the issues of life."
-Prov.4:23 ~ ~ ~ ~ ~ ~ Getting back to Romans chapter 2.
+So, Christian, "Keep thy heart with all diligence; for out of it are the issues of life."
+Proverbs 4:23 ~ ~ ~ ~ ~ ~ Getting back to Romans Chapter 2.
 We have just witnessed God's evaluation of mankind, and it's not a judgment that would be compatible with human reasoning.
 Such statements as --- "if

-hard to except, especially by those with a Jewish background.
+hard to accept, especially by those with a Jewish background.

 And since